 - A patient who presents with pruritus or pain may be reasonably managed with a period of 'treat, watch and wait'.

 - This should include active follow-up until symptoms resolve or a diagnosis is confirmed.

 - If symptoms persist, the referral may be urgent or non-urgent, depending on the symptoms and the degree of concern about cancer.

 - Other paths of referral may include a GUM clinic or gynaecology or dermatology, based on appearance and suspicions of the examining GP.

 See the separate articles Safeguarding Children - How to Recognise Abuse or a Child at Risk and Safeguarding Children - Referral and Management of an Abused or At-risk Child for detailed information.

 Sexual abuse can occur at any age (including in the elderly) but the problem is particularly well documented in children.

 If a child presents with a condition that is usually sexually transmitted (such as genital warts or HSV), sexual activity needs to be considered, but it is not the only cause.
 Evidence of trauma, especially with a spurious explanation, is also suggestive.
 Other features may include behavioural disorders and inappropriate sexuality of behaviour.

-- Recent epidemiology of infectious syphilis and congenital syphilis; Health Protection Agency, 2013
+Recent epidemiology of infectious syphilis and congenital syphilis; Public Health England, 2013